miguel-kjh/Improving-Dialogue-Management/README.md

 ## Introduction 📜

-For this project, we embraced cutting-edge natural language processing methodologies to craft dialogue solutions.
+We embraced natural language processing methodologies for this project to craft dialogue solutions.
 We've incorporated data version control and leveraged MongoDB for our primary database needs.

 **Note:** Dive deeper into the data structure and the data processing techniques we've employed by visiting this repository:

 [**TODS-datasets-processor**](https://github.com/miguel-kjh/TODS-datasets-processor).

-This ancillary repository elucidates how we've designed our data schema and readied the data for this primary project.

 ---